Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Security/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/4594fc56-3d2d-4bea-9994-9db8940f3a6c" />

+Attach a Policy to the Group
+Inside the group details, go to the Permissions tab.

+Click Add permissions > Attach policies directly.

+Search for AmazonEC2ReadOnlyAccess — this is an AWS managed policy.

+Select it and click Next, then Add permissions.

+Step 5: Review Policy Details (Optional but Recommended) After attaching the policy, you can click on it to view its JSON definition.

+This shows what actions are allowed:

+ec2:Describe* — lets users view EC2 resources.

+elasticloadbalancing:Describe* — view ELB settings.

+cloudwatch:ListMetrics — access CloudWatch metrics.

+All actions are set to "Effect": "Allow" and "Resource": "*" meaning full read-only access across your account.

+---

 ![WhatsApp Image 2025-11-25 at 19 41 24_0a09fe3a](https://github.com/user-attachments/assets/5c51a19e-a4bc-4a14-a640-8deb52785a20)
 ![WhatsApp Image 2025-11-25 at 19 42 56_b7bb86cb](https://github.com/user-attachments/assets/85f46702-3a36-4934-a4c3-1d9bc0522a34)
 ![WhatsApp Image 2025-11-25 at 19 46 52_8690892b](https://github.com/user-attachments/assets/c06b5549-569d-49f1-907a-bc4078a309d9)